-The Desert of Nyx is a vast, shadow-haunted expanse stretching like a velvet-black wound across the southern reaches of the known world.
-Unlike the scorched red sands of mundane deserts, Nyx’s dunes shimmer in obsidian twilight even at midday, shifting under moonless stars.
+The Desert of Nyx is a vast, shadow-haunted expanse that borders the dark mountains of the Erebos Divide.
+Unlike the scorched sands of mundane deserts, Nyx’s dunes shimmer in obsidian twilight even at midday, shifting under moonless stars.
 It is a land of dreams and omens, where time fractures and voices from beyond whisper into mortal minds.
 The winds here do not howl—they chant.
-At its heart lies a silence so profound it has driven prophets to madness and monsters to worship.
+At its heart lies a silence so profound it has driven prophets to madness.

 The sands are cool, almost silken, and strangely absorb light.
 The skies above shimmer with illusion: stars are mirrored and reversed, constellations flicker in unfamiliar patterns.
 Many believe this is where the veil between the waking world and the realm of Nyx—the goddess of night—is thinnest.